Disservin/chess-library/README.md

 - **Robust**: Unit Tests & it has been tested on millions of chess positions, while developing the C++ part of [Stockfish's Winrate Model](https://github.com/official-stockfish/WDL_model).
 - **PGN Support**: Parse basic PGN files.
 - **Namespace**: Everything is in the `chess::` namespace, so it won't pollute your namespace.
+- **Compact Board Representation in 24bytes**: The board state can be compressed into 24 bytes, using `PackedBoard` and `Board::Compact::encode`/`Board::Compact::decode`.

 ### Usage